Thomas Gainsford

-Thomas Gainsford (died 1624) was an author and news editor.
+Thomas Gainsford (died 1624) was a writer and news editor.

 Gainsford belonged to the Surrey family of Gainsford.
 He inherited property in Lombard Street in the City of London.
 He and Edward Stene apparently purchased of the crown Alne manor, Warwickshire, and a cottage in Stutton, Yorkshire, on 27 November 1599 (Cal.
 State Papers, Dom.
 1598–1601, p.
 347).
 He is known to have served in Ireland under Richard de Burgh, fourth earl of Clanricarde, as "third officer" of the "earl's regiment" when the Spaniards were dislodged from Kinsale on 24 December 1601.
 He was also engaged in the war against Tyrone in Ulster.
 As captain, Gainsford undertook to occupy land in Ulster at the plantation of 1610 (Irish State Papers, 1608–10, p.
 367).